NazBen/solution-challenge-jds18/README.md

 This repository details the winning solution established by our team LPSM204 for the [data challenge](https://www.sfds.asso.fr/fr/jeunes_statisticiens/manifestations/610-data_challenge_jds_2018/) organized prior the [2018 JDS conference](http://jds2018.sfds.asso.fr/) by the [Young Statisticians and Probabilists](https://www.sfds.asso.fr/fr/jeunes_statisticiens/468-les_jeunes_statisticiens/) group.

-Short-term forecasting is a major issue for the main french electricity utility ["Electricité de France" (EDF)](https://www.edf.fr/).
-The purpose of forecasting is to predict future scenario and to adapt supply to demand.
-Energy producers mainly consider electrical consumption history to predict future demand.
-Another important information is the weather, which can greatly influence the consumption.
-The challenge proposed here is about forecasting the electricity consumption of a small island based on a one year history of electricity consumption and weather condition.

-The method established is based on two approaches :

-- a time-series forecasting using the electricity consumption,
-- a machine learning approach using the electricity consumption and the weather conditions.

-The final result is a smart mix between the prediction of both approaches.

 ## Authors

 The LPSM204 team is composed of three PhD Student from [Sorbonne University, LPSM](https://www.lpsm.paris/):